radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/actions-taken.md

 61. Getting the tax administration set up with the bookkeepers
 62. Setup LinkedIn group to connect participants from NPV Workshop #1
 63. Collecting NPV workshop feedback + starting follow-up discussion
+64. Looking around for a paid co-author to help write the NPV course materials